KamonHuiz/kamonhuiz/README.md

-# Hi there 👋, I'm Kamon
+# Hi there, I'm Kamon

-🎓 I'm a **first-year Computer Science student** at **Ho Chi Minh City University of Technology (HCMUT)**.
+I'm a **first-year Computer Science student** at **Ho Chi Minh City University of Technology (HCMUT)**.
-💡 I’m passionate about **Artificial Intelligence, Machine Learning, and Data Science**.
+I’m passionate about **Knowledge Graph and Simulation**.
-🤝 I love collaborating, sharing knowledge, and learning from others in the community.
+I love collaborating, sharing knowledge, and learning from others in the community.

 ---

-## ✨ About Me
+## About Me
-- 🔭 Currently exploring **AI & Computer Science fundamentals**.
+- Currently exploring **AI fundamentals**.
-- 👯 I’ve been part of a science & engineering club: [WATT'S UP DEBUGGERS](https://www.facebook.com/WattupDebuggers/).
-- 📚 Always curious about new technologies and research directions.
-- 🌱 I’m eager to build projects that combine **AI + Creativity**.
+- I am doing research about Knowledge Graph and Traffic Simulation.
+- I am still learning and exploring to find my research interests.

 ---

-## 📫 How to reach me
+## How to reach me
 - 📧 Email: **huy.nguyencseai@hcmut.edu.vn**
-- 💼 LinkedIn:
-- 🌐 Portfolio:

 ---

-## ⚡ Tech Interests
-- Natural Language Processing
-- Computer Vision
+## 2026 Goals
+- >= 3.9 GPA for my first year in my school
+- Finish all AI course in Kaggle.
+- Good at Pytorch framework
+- Intermediate in C#, Java and Unity
+- Get better at public speaking in Vietnames and English
 ---

-## 🚀 Goals
-- Gain solid foundations in **AI research & applications**.
-- Contribute to **open-source projects**.
-- Collaborate with peers to solve real-world problems.

----

-⭐️ *"Always learning, always building."*
+⭐️ *"If you are not a good shot today.
+Don't worrry.
+There are other ways to be useful."*